dumek25/Portfolio/README.md

 ## About me

 My name is Igor Zięcina.
-I am young aspiring and student of the last class of IT technical school.
+I am young aspiring student of the last class of IT technical school.
 My main goal is to develop testing knowledge and my techstack.
 Right here I would like to share my experience gained from personal studies and researches.

 ## Tools